jital94/puzzles/index.md

 ### Bonus Part
 If you can give the equation you have used to solve this problem.
 You get bonus points

+### How to send solutions
+You need to give the answer and explain your approach to the problems in details.
+You can use any tool you deem fit for this purpose
+You can do it in multiple ways.
+Fill the google form: https://forms.gle/AmXxw8UJpY9Tran87 Or email me word doc / scanned copy to jital1994+puzzles[at]gmail[dot]com Email should have subject : GDHS-PZ-[<your name>]-Solutions

 ### Support or Contact
 Having any troubles or just need the last mile hint.
 Feel free to drop a mail at jital1994+puzzles[at]gmail[dot]com